 - a.
 U.S. Treasury Obligations ORS 294.035 (1) - b.
-Government Sponsored Enterprises (GSEs) ORS 294.035 (1) Federal Instrumentality Securities which include, but is not limited to the Federal National Mortgage Association (FNMA), the Federal Home Loan Mortgage Corporation (FHLMC), Federal Home Loan Banks (FHLB) and the Federal Farm Credit Bureau (FFCB).
+Government Sponsored Enterprises (GSEs) ORS 294.035 (1)\ Federal Instrumentality Securities which include, but is not limited to the Federal National Mortgage Association (FNMA), the Federal Home Loan Mortgage Corporation (FHLMC), Federal Home Loan Banks (FHLB) and the Federal Farm Credit Bureau (FFCB).
 Federal Land Bank (FLB), Tennessee Valley Authority (TVA) - c.
-Commercial Paper ORS 294.035 (9) (b) that is rated A1/P1 and has long term bonds which have a minimum rating of AA- by Standard and Poor's and Aa3 by Moody's. - d.
-Bankers Acceptances (Oregon Issued) (1) ORS 294.035 (8) (a) - e.
-Corporate Indebtedness ORS 294.035 (9) (c) that has a minimum long term debt rating of AA- by Standard and Poor's and a Aa3 rating by Moody's. - f.
-Local Government Investment Pool ORS 294.810 (1) - g.
+Senior unsecured debt obligations guaranteed by the Federal Deposit Insurance Corporation under the Temporary Liquidity Guarantee Program (TLGP) - d.
+Commercial Paper ORS 294.035 (9) (b) that is rated A1/P1 and has long term bonds which have a minimum rating of AA- by Standard and Poor's and Aa3 by Moody's. - e.
+Bankers Acceptances (Oregon Issued) (1) ORS 294.035 (8) (a) - f.
+Corporate Indebtedness\ ORS 294.035 (9) (c) that has a minimum long term debt rating of AA- by Standard and Poor's and a Aa3 rating by Moody's.

+- g.
+Local Government Investment Pool ORS 294.810 (1) - h.
 Certificate of Deposits/ Bank Deposits and savings accounts, shall be held in qualified Oregon Depositories in accordance with ORS Chapter 295.
-Collateralization shall be met through Oregon Depository standards.
+Collateralization shall be met through Oregon Depository standards. - i.

-- h.
 Obligations of the States of Oregon, California, Idaho, and Washington with a minimum rating of AA- by Standard and Poor's and Aa3 by Moody's.
-ORS 294.035 (2) ORS 294.035 (3) - As determined on any date that the security is held within the portfolio.
+ORS 294.035 (2) ORS 294.035 (3) - \As determined on any date that the security is held within the portfolio.
 If the credit rating of a security is subsequently downgraded below the minimum rating level for a new investment of that security, the Finance Director shall evaluate the downgrade on a case-by-case basis in order to determine if the security should be held or sold.
 The Finance Director will apply the general objectives of safety, liquidity, yield and legality to make the decision. - 3.
 Collateralization.
 Time deposit open accounts, Certificates of Deposit and savings accounts shall be collateralized through the state collateral pool for any excess over the amount insured by an agency of the United States government in accordance with ORS 295.018, as revised on 7/1/08.
 All depositories must be on the State of Oregon's qualified list.
 Additional collateral requirements may be required if the Finance Officer deems increased collateral is beneficial to the protection of the monies under the City's management. - 4.
 Restricted Securities.
 The purchase of derivatives and use of reverse repurchase agreements are specifically prohibited by this policy.